Agentic Memory and Streaming in LangGraph

 Declaring the Agent State

-We define AgentState containing a list of messages.
-We annotate this list with operator.add to specify that new messages from graph nodes must append to the existing state instead of overwriting it:
+We define AgentState with a list of messages.
+We annotate the list with operator.add, so new messages from graph nodes append to the state instead of overwriting it:

 PYTHON